-Defective sectors are replaced with alternates when the disk drive is formatted prior to shipment from the factory (low level format).
-Thus, the hosts see a defect-free device.
+Defective sectors are replaced with alternates when the disk (the MHS Series) are formatted prior to shipment from the factory (low level format).
+Thus, the hosts see a defect-free devices.

 Alternate sectors are automatically accessed by the disk drive.
 The user need not be concerned with access to alternate sectors.